Appropriate Workplace Conduct

 Most of the legislation and regulations relevant to the animal care industry are administered at the State Government level.
 The Federal Government mainly concerns itself with the welfare of animals being live-exported internationally and export-accredited abattoirs.
 This means that there is some variety regarding the different stipulations in each state.
 If your workplace operates over numerous states or territories, ensure you are familiar with the relevant laws in your particular state.
 Industry codes of practice are more likely to be administered at a national level.

-The main Acts (and a broad summary of their contents) that may be relevant to you are outlined in the following table.
+The main Acts (and a broad summary of their contents) that may be relevant to you are outlined in the following table:

 Animal Welfare / Prevention of Cruelty Welfare principles, Humane slaughter, Research animals, Captivity requirements, Cruelty prevention, and Penalties.